vote-plan/website/OVERVIEW.md

 Once an election is selected, then the list of ballot papers for that election are shown.

-### Ballot papers
+### Assembly

 Attributes:

-- Chamber Name (required) (usually House or Representatives or Senate) (can filter by freetext search)
+- Assembly Name (required) (usually House or Representatives or Senate) (can filter by freetext search)
 - List of links as key pairs: title (key) = url (value)
 - Description (optional)

+Once an assembly is selected, then the list of electorates is shown.

+### Electorate

+Attributes:

+- Name (required) (can filter by freetext search)
+- List of links as key pairs: title (key) = url (value)
+- Description (optional)
+- machine-readable description of the ballot paper layout

-Once a ballot paper is selected, then the list of candidates is shown.
+Once an electorate is selected, the list of candidates is shown.

-### Candidates
+### Candidate

 Attributes: